poovamraj/Android-Face-Detect-Library/README.md

 Fotoapparat vs CameraKit vs Others
 -Much smaller in size compared to CameraKit.
-CameraKit will make the user do ABI -CameraView in Google Repository is still in preview
+CameraKit will make the user do ABI -CameraView in Google Repository is still in preview -Mobile Vision from Google Play Service is not used since it is payable and wont be scalable for organizations
 ```

 - **Customizing the View of the library**